Effects of Drug and Alcohol Related Sexual Assault

 Mental health treatment programs offer therapy for people struggling with mental illness and emotional health issues.
 These programs aim to help a person process their trauma in a safe environment and learn coping skills to manage their emotional reactions.
 Therapy for trauma may take place in a mental health treatment facility, which typically offers intensive group and individual therapy sessions, or with a therapist who specializes in treating sexual assault survivors.

-Addiction treatment programs can help survivors who are abusing or are addicted to drugs or alcohol.
+Drug and alcohol abuse treatment programs can help survivors who are abusing or are addicted to drugs or alcohol.
 The goals of these programs include safely quitting drugs and alcohol, understanding the reasons for using drugs and alcohol, and developing healthier coping strategies.
 Addicted sexual assault survivors may benefit from one or more of the following types of addiction treatment programs:

 - Detoxification programs.
 The abuse of certain drugs, such as alcohol, opioids, and benzodiazepines, can result in serious and potentially dangerous withdrawal symptoms.8 These and certain other drugs may also cause or exacerbate psychological symptoms, such as anxiety and depression.
 Detox programs can help monitor and treat withdrawal symptoms to improve safety and provide emotional support during withdrawal.